rsyncOSX/RsyncOSX_archived/README.md

 ### Some words about RsyncOSX

 RsyncOSX is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of `rsync` to synchronize files on your Mac to remote FreeBSD and Linux servers.
-And of course restore files from those remote servers.
+And of course restore files from remote servers.

 The UI can for users who dont know `rsync`, be difficult or complex to understand.
 It is not required to know `rsync` but it will ease the use and understanding of RsyncOSX.
 But it is though, possible to use RsyncOSX by just adding a source and remote backup catalog using default parameters.